-Judge Maguire will sentence Ochoa Torres on November 3, 2016.
-Following the terms of her plea agreement, she will be sentenced to four years and four months in state prison.
-She will not be eligible for parole until she has completed 85% of her sentence.
+Ochoa Torres will not be eligible for parole until she has completed 85% of her sentence.
+Judge Maguire also suspended Torres' driver license which will go into effect when Torres is released from custody.
 Ochoa Torres' conviction also counts as a strike offense.